Getty Images/iStockphoto

 Tip

-Depending on the size of a data center, it can take up to three years to complete construction of a modern facility.
-After construction is complete, all existing operations must transition from the current data center to the new one.
+Depending on the size of a data center, it can take up to three years to complete the construction of a modern facility.
+After construction, all existing operations must transition from the current data center to the new one.

 Transitioning operations, data, servers, IT equipment and more to a new data center is usually a once-in-a-lifetime experience.
 This task can be daunting, especially if operations can't afford downtime or service interruptions.
 Data center admins can transition to a new facility on their own, but professional moving companies are also available.

-Data center moves are stressful, but with proper planning, they can be successful.
+Data center migration is stressful, but with proper planning, it can be successful.
 The following information serves as a checklist that outlines what admins can do themselves and where professional help is necessary.
 No matter which transition route is taken, admins have an important part in it.
-It's best to know all the steps involved to be able to make the best decisions.
+It's best to know these four specific steps to make the best decisions.

 A thorough inventory list of physical and virtual assets is the most important item to have while transitioning to a new data center.
 Even if an inventory exists, it should undergo review.
 Professionals review inventory lists at a significant cost.
 Data center infrastructure management and asset management software can also help start an inventory list.
 The inventory should encompass a list of assets, device configuration and dependencies.